Codecademy/docs/content/rust/concepts/strings/strings.md

 ---
 Title: 'Strings'
-Description: 'This entry covers creating, manipulating and referencing strings (encodings of UTF-8 sequences) in Rust.'
+Description: 'Strings in Rust are encodings of UTF-8 sequences, which can be created, manipulated and referenced.'
 Subjects:
   - 'Computer Science'
   - 'Code Foundations'
+Tags:
+  - 'A tag'
+  - 'A second tag'
+  - 'An nth tag'
 CatalogContent:
   - 'learn-rust'
   - 'paths/computer-science'
 ---

 **`Strings`** in Rust diverge a little bit from conventional programming languages.
 The approach to string manipulation in Rust is influenced by its systems-focused design.
-This concept entry will provide insights into creating and manipulating strings in Rust, offering practical examples to illustrate key aspects.
+There are two types of strings that differ for example in modification, performance of operations and ownership rules.

 Tackling data structures of variable size, such as strings, can get a bit tricky, and Rust has its spin on it.
 In Rust, a string is essentially a sequence of Unicode characters encoded in UTF-8.
 As an example - the string "Codecademy Rust